-I post a new essay to this website at least every two weeks.
-You can also follow me on Facebook and Twitter @debrakrienstra.
+I post a new essay to this website about every two weeks.
+These essays almost always appear first on The Reformed Journal blog.
+I also write a fortnightly newsletter on climate change with a faith angle.
+Sign up for the Refugia Newsletter at refugianewsletter.substack.com.
+You can also follow me on Facebook @debrakrienstra.

 The art of being human in a God-beloved world.